TimL20/icinga2api_py/README.md

 ## Notice, that ...
 - ... knowledge of the Icinga2 API is recommended
-- ... any streams (EventStreams) are currently not supported
 - ...
 Python 3 is required
 - ... as soon as I think it's a bit stable, I will put it on pypi (for easy pip installation);
  and it will get a version number >1.0 as soon as it's really stable.
 Both things haven't happen yet.